autodesk-platform-services/aps-viewer-revit-systems-extension/README.md

       }

       for (let endElement of endElementResults) {
-        let endElementName = endElement.name;
+        // Each system-end element we put it into correct system type let endElementName = endElement.name;
         let currentEndElement = currentSystemType.entries.find(st => st.name == endElementName);
         if (!currentEndElement) {